Happy Pride Month and Happy Juneteenth!

 - PLTV will catalyze and work with academic research partnerships, such as ABCS courses, that can help develop, implement and evaluate PLTV strategies and programs.

-PLTV was established in 2004 and operated by Fox Leadership until 2014.
+Penn Leads The Vote (PLTV) was established in 2004 and operated by Fox Leadership until 2014.
 PLTV was re-established in 2018 in the Netter Center for Community Partnerships.
-PLTV works collaboration with the Office of Government and Community Affairs, which continuously oversees Penn’s compliance with voter engagement requirements and participation in on-campus elections.
+PLTV works in collaboration with the Office of Government and Community Affairs, which also oversees Penn’s institutional compliance with voter engagement requirements and on-campus polling location engagement.